lucasmauro/statistics/README.md

 ### Probability
 * Single or multiple random events

+### Regression
+* Linear (two variables)

-Other statistics and probabilities will be included soon.
+Other statistics, probabilities and regressions will be included soon.
-Yet in the future, you will be able to make predictions such as linear regression.